 - If the matter can’t be resolved in this way, it may be referred to GBM’s Support Centre in order that the formal complaints procedure can be instigated or advice given.

-- Advise the person bringing the allegation of their right to make a complaint to police or Social Services.
+- Advise the person bringing the allegation of their right to make a complaint to police or the LADO (Social Services).

 See also the accompanying Flowchart for responding to complaints, available to download below.Download resource